 - the employer withdraws their offer of employment in writing prior to the issuance of the work permit, and the work permit application is therefore refused.

-Renewals of these work permits, including for applicants who hold a valid work permit under the discontinued exemption “Significant benefit – Francophone destined to work outside of Quebec” may be submitted by mail to the Case Processing Centre in Vegreville or online to the Operations Support Centre.
+Renewals of these work permits, including for applicants who hold a valid work permit under the discontinued exemption “Significant benefit – Francophone destined to work outside of Quebec” may be submitted by mail to the Case Processing Centre in Vegreville or online.
 Because a determination will have been made at the time of initial application that the applicant’s habitual language is French, a reassessment of the language will not be required upon renewal.
 Renewals of work permits for applicants who hold a valid work permit under the former Francophone significant benefit exemption and who are applying to renew should also be coded as C16.

 The initial guidelines must still be met, and the applicant must continue to be employed in applicable NOC 0, A or B occupations outside of Quebec.

 Officers may issue an LMIA-exempt work permit that is valid for the duration of the offer of employment or until the expiry of the travel document, whichever is earlier.

 Work permit issuance in the Global Case Management System (GCMS)

 Under the “Application” screen, officers should enter the following: “Case Type”: 52.

 Based on fields in the “Offer of Employment”, officers should enter the following under the “Application” screen:

 address of physical job location